bendows/atmega328p-pu/README.md

 # Flashing avr-gcc binaries to a standalone atmega328p-pu using an Arduino Nano

-To turn a Nano into a programmer burn the "ArduinoISP" sketch to it under "file"->"examples"->"ArduinoISP" in the Arduino IDE If you are using the Arduino 1.0 or later IDE you need to change the delay value of the heartbeat:
+To turn a Arduino Nano into a programmer burn the "ArduinoISP" sketch under "file"->"examples"->"ArduinoISP" in the Arduino IDE to it.
+If you are using the Arduino 1.0 (or later) IDE you need to change the delay value of the heartbeat:
 Find:
 ```bash
 //